aws/aws-pgsql-odbc/docs/win32-compilation.md

 ANSI_VERSION

-`no (If set to "yes", output dll name to psqlodbc30a.dll)`
+`no (If set to "yes", output dll name to awspsqlodbca.dll)`

 MSDTC

 `yes`

-1. UNICODE is the default (psqlodbc35w.dll), unless ANSI_VERSION is selected (psqlodbc30a.dll)
+1. UNICODE is the default (awspsqlodbcw.dll), unless ANSI_VERSION is selected (awspsqlodbca.dll)
 2.  libpq.dll is mandatory.
 3. If MSDTC == Yes, `pgxalib.dll` is created.
 4. If MSDTC is enabled, ANSI_VERSION also creates `pgenlista.dll`, or UNICODE creates `pgenlist.dll`.